tc39/proposal-temporal/docs/datetime.md

 Use this constructor if you have the correct parameters for the date already as individual number values, or you need the disambiguation behaviour.
 Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, is probably more convenient.

+All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).

 The `disambiguation` parameter works as follows:
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.